micro-community/docs/pages/getting-started/invite-users.markdown

 ## Sharing a namespace

-Sharing a namespace means adding additional users to your account.
+Sharing a namespace means adding additional users to your account and subscription.
+You'll see this as "M3O Additional Users" on your invoice.
 These users basically share your namespace and it allows you all to work together in one place.

 To invite a user to your namespace